moored/smart-navigation.yazi/README.md

   { on = "<PageDown>", run = "plugin smart-navigation --sync --args='jump 50% 100'", desc = "Jump down half a page" },

   { on = "<Enter>", run = "plugin smart-navigation --sync --args='open'", desc = "Open selected files" },

+  # FOR HIDING PREVIEW
+  { on = "T", run = "plugin smart-navigation --sync --args='togglepreviewvisibility'", desc = "Hide or show the preview" },
 ]
 ```

+### Caveats

+- If you are using this with the [`hide-preview`](https://github.com/yazi-rs/plugins/tree/main/hide-preview.yazi) plugin, there are some bugs.
+However, they are nonexistent if you call hide-preview from `smart-navigation` and not `hide-preview`.
+So when mapping your keys, do it like the way above, not the other way around.

 ## License